 Frequently Asked Questions

-If the California DMV does not receive proof of insurance for a vehicle, it will suspend the vehicle’s registration, and the vehicle cannot be operated or parked on public roadways until proof of insurance is submitted.
-People in California cannot operate motor vehicles without insurance.
+The short answer is no, Californians cannot operate motor vehicles without insurance.
+If the California DMV does not receive proof of insurance for a vehicle, it will suspend the vehicleโs registration, and the vehicle cannot be operated or parked on public roadways until proof of insurance is submitted.

 An insurance company should provide people with cards that show proof of insurance.
 The card will list the insured vehicle as well as the name of the policy owner with a policy number and the dates the policy began and when it will end.